xyproto/orbiton/README.md

 Log out and in again to activate the changes.

-## Themes

-Themes can be selected with the `ctrl-o` menu.
-The theme menu also lists the theme names, which can be specified in the `O_THEME` environment variable.

-The `O_THEME` environment variable is an exception to the claim that `o` is configuration-free, but it is completely optional.

-For using ie. the Synthwave theme, the `/usr/bin/sw` symlink to `/usr/bin/o` can be used, or this can be added to `~/.profile`:

-    export O_THEME=synthwave

 ## Unique features

 These features are unique to `o`, as far as I am aware: